pi0/docs-2/docs/en/what-is-dinerojs.md

 ## Why does Dinero.js exists?

-There is much more to money than meets the eye.
+Money is more complex than you might think.
 It’s way more than the `Number` data type can take.

 ### Money is more than a number